 Virtual Rewards Produce Real Motivation

-Researchers studying the effects of incentives on learning, especially short-term incentives, are suggesting how best to leverage those non-monetary things kids value most (thus making these programs more cost-effective for schools and districts to administer) to motivate students to learn, reward them for their efforts, and in the process, boost attendance and retention levels in school.
+Researchers are studying the effects of incentives on learning, especially short-term incentives.
+Consequently, suggesting how best to leverage these non-monetary things kids value most.
+Thus making these programs more cost-effective for schools and districts to administer.
+Above all, it’s how to motivate students to learn, reward them for their efforts, and in the process, boost attendance and retention levels in tutoring.

 What Do We Want?
 Motivation.
 When Do We Want It?
 Now.

-Although the effects varied by student body demographic, whether due to age or economic strata, the researchers were able to demonstrate that, while financial rewards were effective for older students, for younger students, non-financial awards were as effective, or in many cases, more effective, than low financial rewards (such as $10) or high rewards (such as $20) in their samples.
+Although the effects varied by student body demographic, whether due to age or economic strata, the researchers were able to demonstrate that:

 This isn’t exclusive to students.
 Your own employees can find incredible motivation from the right types of incentives.